Using public transport in Rome could be challenging: let us guide you through buses, metro, tramways and even trains in the easiest way possible!

 Metro in Rome, your fastest choice

-There are three metro lines: the first is the A line, or red line, with 27 stations, which connects Battistini to Anagnina, and runs 290 times a day.
+There are three metro lines: the first is Line A, characterized by the color Orange, with 27 stations, which connects Battistini to Anagnina, and runs 290 trips a day.

-The second is the B line, or blue line, with 3 terminuses: Laurentina, Rebibbia and Jonio and connects 26 stations with 308 rides per day.
+The second is Line B, characterized by the color Blue with 3 terminus: Laurentina, Rebibbia and Jonio and connects 26 stations with 308 trips per day.

-The third line is the C line, still under construction, with two terminuses: San Giovanni and Monte Compatri-Pantano.
-It is the newest but also the one with the most interesting history.
-In fact, during construction work on the San Giovanni stop, numerous Roman artifacts emerged that are now on display inside the station itself, which is used as a museum.
-Anyway, the terminus of Line C will be in Piazza Venezia, right in front of the Altare della Patria.
+The third Line C, marked by the green colour, is the most recent and is still partially under construction.
+The trains on this line are controlled and guided by a driverless integral automation system, therefore they do not have a driver on board.
+The line connects San Giovanni and Monte Compatri-Pantano.
+This line has an interesting history.
+In fact, during the construction works of the San Giovanni stop, numerous finds from the Roman era emerged which today are exhibited inside the station itself, used as a museum.
+The terminus of line C will be in Piazza Venezia, right in front of the Altare della Patria.

-In general, the metro allows you to reach the main points of interest in the city such as the Spanish Steps, Piazza del Popolo, the Trevi Fountain, the Opera House, the Colosseum, and St. Peter's.
+In general, the metro allows you to reach the main points of interest in the city such as the Spanish Steps, Piazza del Popolo, the Trevi Fountain, the Opera House, the Colosseum and St. Peter's Basilica.
+The subway is the most convenient and fastest way to move around the capital, used by tourists, but also by the Romans themselves.
+The metro operates every day from 5.30am to 11.30pm, while on Fridays and Saturdays until 1.30am.

-Try the innovative audio guide app, thanks to which you can find up-to-date information on places of tourist interest, attractions, artistic masterpieces, and treasures set like precious gems on the hills of Rome.
+If you travel by public transport it could be very useful to have an audio guide app on your phone, thanks to which you will be able to find constantly updated information on places of tourist importance, attractions, artistic masterpieces and treasures set like precious gems on the hills of Rome.

 Trainlines you can consider in Rome

-On special occasions, it may also be interesting to consider trains.
-In fact, there are as many as 12 railway lines in Rome!
-There are 8 main ones (whose name begins with the letter F) and 4 special ones.
+On occasions, it may be interesting to consider trains.
+In fact, there are 12 railway lines in Rome!
+There are 8 main ones (whose names begin with the letter F) and 4 special ones.

-Among the other lines, certainly the most interesting is the one called Leonardo Express, which connects Roma Termini station to Fiumicino airport.
-Then we count the FL1 line (Orte - Fiumicino Aeroporto), the FL2 (Roma Tiburtina - Tivoli), the FL3 (Roma Ostiense - Viterbo Porta Fiorentina), the FL4 (Roma Termini - Frascati / Albano Laziale / Velletri), the FL5 (Roma Termini - Civitavecchia), the FL6 (Roma Termini - Cassino), the FL7 (Roma Termini - Minturno - Scauri) and the FL8 (Roma Termini - Nettuno).
+Among other lines, one of the most useful is the Leonardo Express, which connects Rome Termini station to Fiumicino airport.
+We then include the FL1 line (Orte – Fiumicino Airport), the FL2 (Rome Tiburtina – Tivoli), the FL3 (Rome Ostiense – Viterbo Porta Fiorentina), the FL4 (Rome Termini – Frascati / Albano Laziale / Velletri), the FL5 (Rome Termini – Civitavecchia), the FL6 (Rome Termini – Cassino), the FL7 (Rome Termini – Minturno - Scauri) and the FL8 (Rome Termini – Nettuno).
+It is certainly useful to know in which Rome airport to land at in order to secure a means of transport to enter the city.
+Remember that among the various alternatives available, you could rely on the fast and efficient minivan service for your travel from your hotel or from the center to Rome Fiumicino international airport.

 How to use the public transports in Rome: tickets and prices

-As we have seen, the company that manages transportation in the capital is Atac.
+As we have seen, the company that manages the capital's means of transport is Atac.

-There are numerous solutions offered by Atac for the use of tickets that are valid not only for buses and streetcars, but also metro and regional railways (in the latter case, tickets are valid only in second class and on the routes Rome - Lido, Termini - Centocelle, Rome - Viterbo).
+There are numerous solutions offered by Atac for the use of tickets which are valid not only for buses and trams, but also the underground and regional railways (in the latter case, the tickets are valid only in second class and on the Rome routes – Lido of Ostia, Termini - Centocelle, Rome - Viterbo).

-- The single ticket, valid 100 minutes after validation (in the subway it is valid for a single ride and allows you to change lines A-B and A-C), at a price of 1.50 euros;
+- The single ticket, valid for 100 minutes from stamping (on the subway it is valid for a single journey and allows you to change lines A-B and A-C), at the price of 1.50 euros.

-- The card that includes 10 single tickets, at a price of 15 euros.
+- The booklet includes 10 single tickets at a cost of 15 euros.

-It may also be useful to know that children up to 10 years old, if accompanied by a paying adult, have free access on the main means in the territory of the municipality of Rome.
+It may also be useful to know that children up to 10 years of age, if accompanied by a paying adult, have free access to the main public transport in the municipality of Rome.

-However, it is always advisable to consult the official website to stay updated on any news or changes.
-Alternatively, there are also a number of mobile applications that provide solutions on routes, connections between different stops, schedules and possible delays: the main one is certainly Viaggia con Atac, the official application of the public transport company.
+It is always advisable to consult the ATAC official website to stay updated on any news or changes.
+Alternatively, some mobile applications are also available that provide solutions on routes, on connections between the different stops, on timetables and any delays: the main ones are Viaggia con Atac and Roma Mobilità, the official applications of the public transport company.

 Tourist Pass to explore the capital of Italy: the most convenient solutions